Mosquitoes, their bites and the diseases they carry

 When do mosquitoes bite?

-Which types of mosquitoes are most active when?
+When are different types of mosquitoes most active?

-Generally speaking, mosquitoes tend to be more active during warmer months when temperatures are above 50 F. In the United States, different species of mosquitoes may be active at different times of the year, depending on the region.
+Generally speaking, mosquitoes tend to be more active during warmer months when temperatures are above 50° F. In the United States, different species of mosquitoes may be active at different times of the year, depending on the region.
 For example, in the southern states, mosquitoes can be active year-round, while in the northern states, mosquito activity is typically limited to the summer months.
-Some species, such as the Aedes aegypti mosquito, which can transmit diseases such as Zika and dengue fever, are more active during the day, while others, such as the Culex mosquito, which can transmit West Nile virus, are more active at dawn and dusk.

 What viruses and diseases do mosquitoes transmit?